 We love hearing from readers, especially readers who are as passionate about mountain biking as we are.
 Alexis, 13, of Biddeford, Maine, sent us this poem that beautifully summarizes why we do what we do.
 Thanks Alexis.

 Alexis is a member of the Biddeford chapter of Trips For Kids.
 Operating in the United States, Canada and Israel, Trips For Kids has opened the world of cycling to over 100,000 at-risk youth since 1988 through mountain bike rides and Earn-A-Bike programs.
-The over 80 Trips For Kids chapters we support combine lessons in confidence building, achievement and environmental awareness through the development of practical skills, and the simple act of having fun.
+The more than 80 Trips For Kids chapters combine lessons in confidence building, achievement and environmental awareness through the development of practical skills, and the simple act of having fun.

 I know the surrounding woods like a life long friend, the squawking birds and wind rushing through the trees.